sanuvarghese/L1PhysicsSkim/README.md

 #endif
 ```
 ## Customisation of L1Menu
 Here you will be customising the L1 emulator using the your new L1 menu.
-For more details follow Elisa Fontanesi's L1 emulator tutorial https://indico.cern.ch/event/1060362/contributions/4455932/attachments/2286815/3937192/L1T_Tutorial_Emulator.pdf .
+For more details follow Elisa Fontanesi's [L1 emulator tutorial](https://indico.cern.ch/event/1060362/contributions/4455932/attachments/2286815/3937192/L1T_Tutorial_Emulator.pdf)
 ```
 ★ Check if you have the package L1Trigger/L1TCommon, otherwise add it: git cms-addpkg L1Trigger/L1TCommon